Norwalk offers small-town charm near the Des Moines metro

-A southernmost suburb of the Des Moines metro area, Norwalk neighbors Des Moines International Airport to the north and Iowa farmland to the south.
-Residents of midcentury homes, brand-new subdivisions and golf course communities here often drive to neighboring Des Moines and West Des Moines for broad-scale shopping and office jobs.
-"As the Metro area grows, Norwalk still has that quiet, small-town feel, though it's also growing very quickly," says Matt Fuelberth, a Realtor with Iowa Realty and host of the YouTube channel Life in Des Moines.
-"Anybody who desires this pace of life and style of living is removed from a lot of the business of the city."
+A southernmost suburb of the Des Moines metro area, Norwalk is between Des Moines International Airport to the north and Iowa farmland to the south.
+The area consists of midcentury homes, brand-new subdivisions and golf course communities, where residents often drive to neighboring Des Moines and West Des Moines for shopping options and office jobs.
 There are more businesses coming, however, as Norwalk Central – a mixed-use mega-development in Norwalk's heart – finishes new commercial and residential development along with an indoor sports facility, baseball fields and a park with a band shell.

-Homes on the northeast side of Norwalk back up to Echo Valley Country Club.
+Homes on the northeast side back up to Echo Valley Country Club.

 Softball, soccer, and baseball all have their time to shine at Norwalk-McAninch Sports Complex.